samis-dv/docker/README.md

   </tbody>
 <table>

-# API Container
+# App Container

 ## Configuration

-API can be configured via environment variables.
+App can be configured via environment variables.
 These are some of the supported variables.

 ## General variables